henrik42/rmi-examples/README.md

 though).
-In such situations you usually have to supply (*deploy*) container specific classes (JARs) (e.g. 'JBoss client JARs') and sometimes even EJB specific classes that you do not have at build time because they are built during deplyoment (IBM Websphere).
+In such situations you usually have to supply (*deploy*) container specific classes (JARs) (e.g. 'JBoss client JARs') and sometimes even EJB specific classes that you do not have at build time because they are built during deployment (IBM Websphere).

+**TODO: examples for JBoss and Websphere**

 + Compile